 - Pre-conceptual testing for haemoglobinopathies is recommended in at-risk groups.

-- Policies for antenatal and neonatal screening vary throughout the UK (for further information, see link to UK Screening Portal under 'Document references', below).
+- Policies for antenatal and neonatal screening vary throughout the UK (for further information, see link to UK Screening Portal under 'Further reading & references', below).

 - Laboratories performing antenatal screening should utilise methods capable of detecting significant variants and be capable of quantitating haemoglobins A2 and F.